dsobral/processCLI/README.md

 	* queue_name=   -> Set queue name if you want to submit the commands to SGE, only SGE mode;
 	* SGE_threads=  -> Set number of cores requested for SGE, default is 1.
 Activate SGE tag #$ -pe smp <cores requested>", only SGE mode;
+	Important, if you set the "queue_name" and "SGE_threads", the variable processors are not going to be used.

 	* extension_1=  -> extensions of files to look;
 	* extension_2=  -> extensions of files to look;